JasperHof/JasperHof.github.io/_docs/ukbrap/preparation.md

 sed -i '1s/.*/FID,IID,Pheno/' data_height
 sed -E 's/(^|,)(,|$)/\1NA\2/g' data_height | sed -E 's/(^|,)(,|$)/\1NA\2/g' | awk 'gsub(",","\t",$0)' > data_height_tab
 ```
+Note that it is also possible to load phenotype data directly as tab-seperated file by adding `--delim '\t'` to `dx extract_dataset`, however, our approach ensures that missing values are coded as NA instead of blank entries.

 The phenotype file is now suitable for analysis in LDAK.
 It should be uploaded from the local directory to the RAP enviroment:
 ```
 dx upload "data_height_tab"